 Here, the only thing cooler than the freezing weather are the drinks (served in ice cups), the snacks (sometimes served over snow) and the endless parade of shamelessly Canadian festivities (which make my mushy Canadian heart ooze with national pride).

-Now in its 66th edition, the Carnaval de Quebec is an epic celebration of French Canadian culture, and one of the best times to visit the city.
+Heading into its 67th edition in 2021, the Carnaval de Quebec is an epic celebration of French Canadian culture, and one of the best times to visit the city.
 I’ve had the chance to experience it twice now – once back in 2014 and most recently in 2020, when the festivities really wowed me and brought all sorts of proud Canadian tears to my eyes!

 PS: Watch my Quebec Winter Carnival video guide here: